 How PAF Works

-PAF provides children with the building blocks they need to learn in a logical order which results in minimum frustration — and maximum success.
+The PAF Reading Program provides children with the building blocks they need to learn in a logical order which results in minimum frustration — and maximum success.
 Its step-by-step progression leads not only to improvement in basic skills but to an increased sense of mastery and self esteem.
 Children are taught:

 - The sounds letters make and how to write them